BRADENTON -- Bradenton’s fire chief lived his life the way he ran his department, those who knew him best said Wednesday.

 “This was a shock to me personally,” said Mike Mears, SCF’s provost and vice president of baccalaureate programs.
 “It was a big loss to the community.”

-Cedar Hammock Division Chief Daniel Center rose through the ranks with Souders.
-The two men served together as deputy chiefs before Souders moved on to Bradenton.
+Cedar Hammock Division Chief Daniel Center rose through the ranks with Mr. Souders.
+The two men served together as deputy chiefs before Mr. Souders moved on to Bradenton.

 “He was just a great guy.
 He was a mentor for me,” Center said.
 “It’s pretty somber here.
 It’s upsetting, disturbing news to hear a comrade and co-worker passed away.
 It’s a shock to our system.”

-“When Mark got involved in something, he got fully immersed in it,” said Center.
+“When Mark got involved in something, he got fully immersed in it,” Center said.
 “His life centered around his education and the fire department.
 Those were his passions.”

-Souders leaves behind his fiancee — Gallo declined to name her but said the pair planned to marry in March — as well as a daughter, Lauren Elliot, and grandson, Brogan Elliot, of Denver.
+Mr. Souders leaves behind his fiancee -- Gallo declined to name her, but said the pair planned to marry in March -- as well as a daughter, Lauren Elliot, and grandson, Brogan Elliot, of Denver.
 A brother, John Souders, lives in Sarasota.

 Ezell said that because Souders died while serving as fire chief, he will be entitled to full honors.
 Funeral arrangements are pending, he said.